grsan45/GOOSE/README.md

 ---

 ### Notes:
-Any code not of my own design (mostly mundane match functions) is credited to its original author via a comment.
+Any code not of my own design (mundane math functions) is credited to its "original" author via a comment.

 The font is temporarily stored in the `src/` folder until (S)ATA / IDE and filesystem support is implemented.